sg893052/sonic-buildimage/L3/EVPN/EVPN VXLAN HLD.md

 A new field "tunnel source" - EVPN or CLI will be added to indicate the source of tunnel creation.

 The tunnel source (EVPN, CLI), SIP, DIP can be filled in during creation time.

+The field "qos-mode" is used to identify VXLAN QoS mode (uniform / pipe).
+The field "dscp" is filled when VXLAN qos-mode is pipe.

 The operstatus of a tunnel  will be updated based on notification from SAI through a notification channel similar to port oper status.